 The append-style message queue makes more efficient use of a queue's buffer space by allowing messages to be placed in the queue without wasting space between messages.
 The difficulty with this approach is that messages are not stored at fixed locations in the queue.
-Therefore, accessing a particular message in the queue is nontrivial because the NI must sequentially walk through the queue, examining each message to determine the starting address of the next message.
+Therefore accessing a particular message in the queue is non-trivial because the NI must sequentially walk through the queue, examining each message to determine the starting address of the next message.
 This operation is expensive and makes storing state information in the message queue impractical.
 Instead, state information for in-transit messages can be stored in a separate data structure by the sending NI.
-Recent versions of GRIM employ an append style of queuing and store message information in a structure called the scoreboard.
-When a NI detects a new message in the outgoing queue, it records information about the message (such as its memory location) in a new scoreboard entry.
+Recent versions of GRIM employ an append style of queuing and store message information in a structure called a scoreboard.
+When a NI detects a new message in the outgoing queue it records information about the message (such as its memory location) in a new scoreboard entry.
 Because scoreboard entries are at fixed offsets, the NI can easily walk through the scoreboard when processing incoming control messages.

-The last style of message queue used in GRIM is a hybrid-approach where a slotted queue is used to store a message's header and an append-style queue is used to store a message's payload.
-This approach is advantageous because (i) in-flight messages are easily managed because state information is stored in the slotted header queue and (ii) large messages are efficiently stored in the append-style payload queue.
+The last style of message queue used in GRIM is a hybrid-approach where a slotted queue is used to store a message's header and an append-style queue stores a message's payload.
+This approach is advantageous because in-flight messages can easily be managed using information in the slotted header queue while at the same time message payloads are stored efficiently.
 Although the hybrid approach was used in early versions of GRIM, it had to be abandoned due to a few shortcomings.
 The first issue is that endpoints in this approach must maintain two sets of queue pointers to interact with an outgoing message queue.
 This requirement complicates endpoint software and does not match the design goals of a resource-rich cluster.
-A second and more serious issue is that it is difficult to protect this approach from network deadlock.
-Since a message is housed in two separate memory regions, the NI must perform two separate DMAs when transferring a message to the network.
+A second and more serious issue is that it is difficult to protect against deadlock.
+Since a message is housed in two separate memory regions, the NI must perform two separate DMAs of the message to the network.
 If the NI firmware blocks the transmission of the second DMA until the first DMA completes, a cyclic dependency is formed and it is possible to reach deadlock.
 This form of deadlock was observed in the early versions of GRIM and therefore the hybrid approach was dropped in favor of the previous append-style approach.
 The append-style approach allows a message to be transferred to the network with a single DMA.